pardhu-nadella/multi-person-detection-and-tracking/README.md

 # Notes
 The script is set to run on CPU by default.
-To enable GPU acceleration, uncomment the net.setPreferableBackend and net.setPreferableTarget lines accordingly.
+To enable GPU acceleration, uncomment the net.setPreferableBackend and net.setPreferableTarget lines (28 and 29 lines) accordingly.

 ```bash
 # For GPU acceleration